Compiled and Edited by

 Uncle William Duncan, Jr.: twin of Grandmother Isabella Duncan, came to America from Scotland with Uncle Alexander Wilson in 1794; settled in Philadelphia, PA; settled at Ovid, Seneca Co., NY; settled at Milestown, PA; was weaver; was schoolteacher; did some traveling with Uncle Alexander Wilson

-Grandfather John McNelly: came to America from Ireland about 1798 (the year of the Great Irish Rebellion); became US citizen in 1808; enlisted as soldier in War of 1812; took part in US invasion of Canada led by Major-General James Wilkinson; died during military service
+Grandfather John McNelly: came to America from Ireland about 1798 (the year of the Great Irish Rebellion); became US citizen at Philadelphia in 1808; enlisted as soldier in War of 1812; took part in US invasion of Canada led by Major-General James Wilkinson and was “slain by the enemy” according to a deposition by his widow

 Grandparents Robert and Jane Hood: brought my Hood line from Turbot Twp., Northumberland Co., PA, to Seneca Co., NY; had three children

-Grandfather James Hood, Sr.: a carpenter; brought my Hood line from Seneca Co., NY, to Pulteney, Steuben Co., NY, to Novi, Oakland Co., MI, ultimately settling in Moscow, Hillsdale Co., MI; had ten children by first wife Grandmother Catharine (McNelly) Hood; married second wife Step-Grandmother Emily, whose first husband, the Hon.
-Lewis T. Miller, had settled in Moscow Twp. in 1833-34 and became Moscow’s first postmaster, was a delegate to Michigan’s constitutional convention in 1835, and was an uncle of the Hon.
+Grandfather James Hood, Sr.: a carpenter; brought my Hood line from Seneca Co., NY, to Pulteney, Steuben Co., NY, to Novi, Oakland Co., MI, ultimately settling in Moscow, Hillsdale Co., MI; had ten children by first wife Grandmother Catharine (McNelly) Hood; married second wife Step-Grandmother Emily (Richardson) Miller Hood, whose first husband, the Hon.
+Lewis T. Miller, had settled in Moscow Twp. in 1833-34 and become Moscow’s first postmaster, was a delegate to Michigan’s constitutional convention in 1835, and was an uncle of the Hon.
 William H. Seward, instrumental in the purchase of Alaska from the Russians

 Grandmother Catharine (McNelly) Hood: gave birth to ten children before losing own life after birth of twins while staying with Uncle James and Aunt Jane (Waddell) Duncan in Lyons, Oakland Co., MI; husband Grandfather James Hood, Sr. was away; children raised in separate homes